nibasya/MozjpegGUI/MozJpegGUI/Ship/x86_Global/ReadMe.txt

  Uncompress the files into any folder you want.
 By double-clicking MozJpegGUI.exe, you can start the software.
 The software does not have installer at this moment.

 4. Uninstallation method
- Remove the files which you have uncompressed in the “Installation method”.
+ Remove the files which you have uncompressed in the "Installation method".

 5. How to use
  a) Execute MozJpegGUI.exe
  b) Drag-and-drop the files which you want to convert into white area of the software.
-Or, click “Add from folder” button and select the folder which includes the files which you want to convert.
+Or, click "Add from folder" button and select the folder which includes the files which you want to convert.
 Note: on selecting the folder, files does not appear in the dialog box.
 This is a specification of the Windows.
- c) Click “Browse” button and select folder to output the converted files.
+ c) Click "Browse" button and select folder to output the converted files.
- d) Change conversion settings by checking “Use Smaller” checkbox, “Overwrite” checkbox, Quality, and so on.
-These settings are stored when you close the software or when you change setting set from “Manage settings”.
+ d) Change conversion settings by checking "Use Smaller" checkbox, "Overwrite" checkbox, Quality, and so on.
+These settings are stored when you close the software or when you change setting set from "Manage settings".
- e) If you are ready to convert, press “Convert” button and start conversion.
+ e) If you are ready to convert, press "Convert" button and start conversion.
  f) A progress dialog appears.
 Wait until its progress becomes 100%.
-In the dialog, the “Input buffer” shows amount of input files which are read into memory, the “CPU” shows number of conversions which are running.
-If both “Input buffer” and “CPU” are close to 0, then the bottleneck is reading of the file from storage.
+In the dialog, the "Input buffer" shows amount of input files which are read into memory, the "CPU" shows number of conversions which are running.
+If both "Input buffer" and "CPU" are close to 0, then the bottleneck is reading of the file from storage.
 If CPU is close to 100%, then the bottleneck is CPU; which means the computer is working at its full spec.
  g) When the conversion is completed, a message showing the completion will be shown.
- h) If you want to continue the conversion with other sets of the files, push “Clear” button, and start again from b).
+ h) If you want to continue the conversion with other sets of the files, push "Clear" button, and start again from b).

 6. History
+ Ver.
+1.4:
+  1. Updated following libraries used internally: zlib 1.2.11 -> 1.3
+     libpng 1637 -> 1640
+     mozjpeg 3.3.1 -> 4.1.1
+  2. Some common metadata will be now copied from image other than .jpg (ex. png).
+     For jpg, all metadata is copied.
+  3. Less chance of crush when reading .gif.
  Ver.
 1.3:
   1. Added functionality to save the images into the save folder as the original one.
   2. Fixed issue: Some texts in the GUI was hidden.